Erakasani/RefactoCNN-System/README.md

 # 18. Citation

-If you use this repository in academic research, please cite:
+If you are using this repository or the corresponding research work, please cite the following paper:

 ```
 @article{RefactoCNN,
-title={RefactoCNN: A Deep Learning Framework for Automated Code Refactoring Detection Using Token–AST Fusion},
+title={RefactoCNN: A Deep Learning Framework for Automated Code Refactoring Detection Using Token–AST Fusion}
-author={...},
-journal={...},
-year={2026}
 }
 ```

 ---

-# 19. Contact

-For questions, issues, or collaboration opportunities, please open an **issue in this repository**.

 # 20. License